Removable edges in cubic matching covered graphs: Preliminaries

-We {call an edge cut of a graph $G$ {\em good} if it is separating but not tight and call a vertex {\em covered by a matching} $M$ if it is incident with some edge in $M$.
-We note that if $G$ has a good edge cut, then $G$ has a perfect matching that contains at least three edges in this cut.}
+For two edges $e$ and $f$ in $G$, we say $e$ {\it depends on} $f$ if every perfect matching of $G$ that contains $e$ also contains $f$.
+Equivalently, $e$ depends on $f$ if $e$ does not lie in any perfect matching in $G-f$.
+We note that an edge $e$ in a matching covered graph $G$ is removable if and only if $e$ is not depended by any other edge of $G$.
+We {call an edge cut of a graph $G$ {\em good} if it is separating but not tight, and call a vertex {\em covered by a matching} $M$ if it is incident with some edge in $M$.
+We note that if $G$ has a good edge cut, then $G$ has a perfect matching that contains at least three edges in this cut.} Then every separating cut in a brick is good.